USER-CONP/lammps/README.md

 `η` = Gaussian width parameter in angstrom<sup>-1</sup>

-`ψ`: charges such that group-ID has a potential ψ volts.
+`ψ` = charges such that group-ID has a potential ψ volts.

 ## The optional keywords and values allowed are as follows: